Kurd Qaburstan: History

-Qabra
+Qabra (Qabara)

 It has been proposed that the site is the location of Qabra, known from Old Babylonian period texts.
 Qabra is not recorded before or after and it is assumed that it was known by that name for only a short time.
-It is known that Qabra, and its king Bunu-Eshtar, were attacked by a coalition of Ekallatum, under Shamshi-Adad I and Eshnunna, under Dadusha (c.
-1862 to 1818 BC) and then occupied by Shamshi-Adad I (after a long siege) and afterward his son Ishme-Dagan.
+It is known that Qabra was attacked by a coalition of Ekallatum, under Shamshi-Adad I (c.
+1808–1776 BC) and Eshnunna, under Dadusha (c.
+1800–1779 BC) and then occupied by Shamshi-Adad I (after a long siege) and afterward his son Ishme-Dagan, Shamshi-Adad I having died roughly five years after the fall of Qabra.
+Both Dadusha and Ishme-Dagan claimed the use of tunneling to destroy the city walls of Qabra.
 For its part Eshnunna received the "spoils" of the city.
+A year name of Dadush reads "Year Dadusza seized Qabarum".
 Then, after a brief period of independence under ruler Ardigandi it fell to the city of Kakmum under its ruler Gurgurrum.
 The primary sources of this knowledge are from the Stele of Dadusha, Stele of Shamshi-Adad (in the Louvre), texts from Mari, and texts from Shemshara.
+In particular a text from Mari reading: